shape-network/assembly/packages/contracts/README.md

 ### [createFungibleItem](./scripts/createFungibleItem.ts)

-Used to create a fungible "Jusonic Materia".
-This material can be crafted using two _Ju2_ otoms.
+Used to create a fungible "Jusonic Ore".
+This material can be crafted using three _Ju2_ otoms.

 ### [createNonFungibleItem](./scripts/createNonFungibleItem.ts)

-Used to create a non-fungible "Jusonic Sword".
-This item can be crafted using one _Ju3_ and one _U77_ otom.
+Used to create a non-fungible "Invisibility Cloak".
+This item can be crafted using one _T15_ and two _Sr2_ otoms.

 ### [createNonFungibleItemWithMutator](./scripts/createNonFungibleItemWithMutator.ts)

-Used to create a non-fungible tiered "Jusonic Sword".
+Used to create a non-fungible tiered "Mystic Sword".
 This item can be crafted using one _Ju3_, one _U77_ otom and one additional miscellaneous otom.
 This extra otom will be used to calculate the tier of the sword.

 The logic for tiering is handled in the [`SwordMutator`](./contracts/items/mutators/SwordMutator.sol).
 It calculates the tier based on the mass of the otom.
 Scaling the damage of the sword based on its tier.